Georgian March: Early years as a protest movement

 A further protest was held by Georgian March on 4 June 2020 at the disputed Georgian-Azerbaijani territory near the David Gareji monastery complex.
-The protests resulted in Bregadze being interviewed by the Georgian Security Service for enflaming "racial discrimination and [the] kindling of ethnic strife".
+The protests resulted in Bregadze being interviewed by the Georgian Security Service for inflaming "racial discrimination and [the] kindling of ethnic strife".

 Entrance into politics

 In February 2018, Korkotashvili and his Georgian Mission organization, announced that they were leaving Georgian March, citing the disagreements over plans to turn Georgian March into a political party.
 The defection came a month after Bregadze showed interest in running in the 2018 presidential election.
 In September 2018, another key figure of Georgian March, Lado Sadghobelashvili announced about his departure from the movement, citing disagreement on "personal and political views".
 Although the Georgian March ultimately decided not to take part in the election and stayed neutral in the race, refusing to endorse either candidate in the second round, they did refer to Georgian Dream-endorsed Salome Zourabichvili as the "lesser evil" compared to that of Grigol Vashadze from the United National Movement.
 In November 2019, Georgian March joined the protests in Tbilisi following the Georgian Dream's failure to pass the electoral reforms.
 However, it refused to cooperate with pro-Western parties, instead opting to join rallies held by the Alliance of Patriots.

 Georgian March was transformed into a political party on 2 July 2020.
 Subsequently, Bregadze was elected as the chairman of the party and Irakli Shikhiashvili, former Head of the State Veterans Office and former Chairman of the Tbilisi City Assembly (2013-2014), as the Political Secretary.
-Giorgi Gigauri, a journalist for the far-right Asaval-Dasavali newspaper, was appointed Deputy Chairman of the party.
+Giorgi Gigauri, a journalist for the far-right Asaval-Dasavali newspaper, was appointed deputy chairman of the party.
 Konstantine Morgoshia, a key figure in the movement who according to Bregadze provided half of the finances of Georgian March, left the party prior to the 2020 Georgian parliamentary election and co-founded Alternative for Georgia, which was the predecessor to Conservative Movement.

 Georgian March took part in the 2020 parliamentary election and was endorsed by Asaval-Dasavali, one of the largest printed periodicals in Georgia.
 It received 0.25% of the vote and failed to cross the 1% barrier to be granted representation in the parliament.
 The party declared the elections as rigged and organized a protest outside the Georgian Dream office, which was reelected to its third term.
 The party subsequently did not run in 2021 local elections.